Jeff Sessions Confirmed As Attorney General As Tensions Between Parties Boils Over

 The verdict is in!
-Jeff Sessions was confirmed as the new attorney general by a deeply divided Senate on Feb.
+Jeff Sessions was confirmed as the next attorney general by a deeply divided Senate on Feb.
 8, following a bitter debate between both political parties.
-This development comes after President Donald Trump nominated him in 2016.
+He even thanked those who ‘found sufficient confidence’ in him.
+Here’s the scoop!

-The Senate confirmed Jeff Sessions, 70, as the new attorney general on Feb.
-8, despite strong opposition from the Democratic party.
-A sharply divided group locked in Donald Trump‘s nominee for the role, proving how at odds the two political parties still are amidst his controversial presidency.
+The Senate confirmed Jeff Sessions, 70, as the next attorney general on Feb.
+8, aka the head of the Department of Justice.
+A sharply divided group locked in Donald Trump‘s nominee for the role, while proving how at odds the two political parties still are amidst his controversial presidency.
 The chamber voted 52-47 to clear Jeff, who has been heavily criticized for his civil and voting rights as a federal prosecutor and state attorney general.

 Although Jeff had the full support of the Republican party, Senator Joe Manchin III was the only Democrat who showed him any support.
 Donald first nominated Jeff in Nov.
 2016, while addressing his many accomplishments throughout his career.
 “Jeff has been a highly respected member of the U.S. Senate for 20 years,” Donald said in a statement.
 “He is a world-class legal mind and considered a truly great Attorney General and US Attorney in the state of Alabama.
 Jeff is greatly admired by legal scholars and virtually everyone who knows him.”